Equivalent and Compact Representations of Neural Network Controllers With Decision Trees

-As shown in \eqref{eq:ex_relu_split}-\eqref{eq:ex_output_split} for subsets of the NN input space, based on the sequence of ReLU activations, $f^L_{\mathcal{N}}(x)$ is an affine function.
-Such subsets may be further partitioned based on the argmax operation.
-Therefore, the operation of fully connected NNs with ReLU activations and argmax output can be understood in terms of successive assignment of inputs from the state space to increasingly refined subspaces, which can be shown to consist of convex polyhedra~\cite{lee2019oblique}.
-Identification of SDT splits and leaf node assignments based on NN neuron activations and output layer outputs forms the core of our transformation technique, which we explain further in this section.
+As shown in \eqref{eq:ex_relu_split}-\eqref{eq:ex_output_split} of Example~\ref{example_simple_nn}, for subsets of the NN input space corresponding to the two possible regimes of the ReLU activation in layer two, $f^L_{\mathcal{N}}(x)$ is an affine function.
+Such subsets may be further partitioned based on the argmax operation, as in \eqref{eq:ex_output_split}.
+The operation of fully connected NNs with ReLU activation and argmax output can then be understood in terms of a successive assignment of the inputs to increasingly refined space subsets.
+At each layer, these subsets can be shown to be convex polyhedra~\cite{lee2019oblique}.
+The identification of SDT splits and leaf node assignments based on NN neuron activation functions and output values forms the core of our transformation technique, which we further explain below.